SSouhardya/interference_balancing/README.md

 2. Copy the .R and .sh files to your home directory
 3. Run the file submit_jobs.sh. it is designed to submit jobs in a SLURM cluster corresponding rto the various experimental settings.
 In case you hit the maximum limit of the number of jobs you can submit, the script will keep record of the settings it could not submit.
 Hence, run exactly the same script later when some of the submitted jobs are completed and it will run the jobs it previously could not submit.
 4. Once all the jobs have finished running, run the script combine_jobs.sh.
 It will create summary files inside 'output_files'.
-5. Finally, run teh R file plot_codes.R.
+5. Finally, run the R file plot_codes.R.
 It will create the figures and store them in the folder 'Figures'